PX4/PX4-user_guide/en/sim_gazebo_classic/index.md

 ```

 Note that `aptitude` is needed because it can resolve dependency conflicts (by removing certain packages) that `apt` is unable to handle.

+::: tip
+You could also modify the installation script to install Gazebo Classic on later versions before it is run for the first time.
 :::

+Additional installation instructions can be found on [gazebosim.org](http://gazebosim.org/tutorials?cat=guided_b&tut=guided_b1).

 ## Running the Simulation